pal1000/mesa-dist-win/buildscript/readme.md

 It must match in architecture with Python.
 Get Scons installer executable, ignore the zipped version.
 DO NOT use Scons 2.5.0.
 It doesn't work as it shipped incomplete as stated in [2.5.1 release notes](https://bitbucket.org/scons/scons/raw/8d7fac5a5e9c9a1de4b81769c7c8c0032c82a9aa/src/CHANGES.txt).
 - mako module for Python 2.7.
-Install with pip install mako. build.cmd installs mako automatically.
+Install with pip install mako.
+This script installs mako automatically.
 It also attempts to update all Python modules.
+- Get this script.

+You will need to clone its repository using git.
+Go to folder where you installed git and open git-cmd.bat.
+Change current folder to dependencies dropping folder, the one I called `.`.
+Execute `git clone ttps://github.com/pal1000/mesa-dist-win mesa-dist-win`.

 ## 2. Setting environment variables and prepare the build
-You need to add the location of the following components to PATH:
+If you didn't follow my instructions you need to add the location of the following components to PATH:

 Dependency component | Paths relative to their installation directories (you have to convert them to absolute paths)
 -------------------- | ---------------------------------------------------------------------------------------------